BardisRenos/Object_Detection/README.md

 # Object_Detection

-In this repo will demonstrates the ability a machine to detect different objects and in different position.
+In this repo will demonstrate the ability a machine to detect different objects and in different position.
 This repo will shows the steps that need to follow in order to achieve that.

 ## Reading the image and showing